Wtell64/whisper-live-transcription/README.md

 # whisper-live-transcription
-A small personal project to use Whisper AI to make live transcription
+A small personal project to use Whisper AI to make live transcriptions

 It is a cumbersome code at the moment and will work on it on my free time to make the code more neat.